Apple expected to quickly ramp up smartwatch production

 Estimates by shopping data firm Slice Intelligence and brokerage Cowen and Co pegged bookings on Friday, the first day of pre-orders, at about 1 million in the United States.

-For comparison, about 720,000 Android-powered smartwatches offered by companies including Samsung Electronics Co Ltd and Sony Corp were shipped in all of 2014, according to market research firm Canalys.
+For comparison, about 720,000 Android-powered smartwatches offered by companies including Samsung Electronics Co Ltd (005930.KS) and Sony Corp (6758.T) were shipped in all of 2014, according to market research firm Canalys.

 Analysts at brokerage Pacific Crest said their checks showed that Apple appeared to be ordering components for the watch that would allow it to make well over 20 million this year.